Enjoy Your Holidays without Feeling Tired and Sick

 - Stir to combine the vegetables with the kudzu sauce.

 - Remove the wok from the heat and stir in the sesame oil.
-Serve sprinkled with walnuts and basil on top of toast, quinoa or pasta or just on it’s own.
+Serve sprinkled with walnuts and basil on top of toast, quinoa or pasta or just on its own.

-Crack an egg on top of the vegetables and walnuts.
-Cover and steam until egg is set.
-Serve sprinkled with shallots and sprinkle with Dulse sea vegetables for extra minerals and protein.
+Optional Serve sprinkled with shallots and sprinkle with Dulse sea vegetables for extra minerals and protein.

 Brunch – Italian Tofu Frittata